 Statistics reported by the Association of Certified Fraud Examiners in its 2016 Report to the Nations on Occupational Fraud and Abuse reveals that businesses with fewer than 100 employees report that 5.4% of fraud discovered happened by reviewing documents.
 Asset misappropriation (a billing scheme, in this case) resulted in 22.2% of cases surveyed.

 The mindset of an individual

-Jerry explained to us that she was aware of her behavior, and undertaking her impact-driven procedures to steal happened with a thought process.
+Jerry explained that she was aware of her behavior, and undertaking her impact-driven procedures to steal happened with a thought process.
 Her decision not to refrain from stealing superseded any feelings at heart and immediately began justification and rationalization of her actions.
-The choice of stealing produced an unfavorable outcome for Jerry as her confession lead to her conviction.
+The choice to steal produced an unfavorable outcome for Jerry as her confession lead to her conviction.

-My recommendation concerning foundational tools for your business is to inspire your team.
-Provide them with resources to grow personally and professionally with your company.
-As a leader, you have invited employees into your work life, a life that you created to support your well-being.
-I suggest surrounding yourself with a comprehensive understanding of how leadership can influence and direct your employees.
-Continue to invest in your leadership skills and be passionate about leading people.
-Understand that implementing resources, protocols, and internal controls do not mean that your business is free from becoming a victim of fraud; however, understand that by adding layers of protection to your business will likely deter potential fraud from happening.
+Provide your team with resources to grow personally and professionally with your company.
+As a leader, you have invited employees into your work life.
+Surround yourself with an understanding of how leadership can influence and direct employees.
+Invest in your leadership skills and be passionate about leading people.
+Understand that implementing resources, protocols, and internal controls does not mean that your business is free from becoming a victim of fraud; however, understand that by adding layers of protection to your business will likely deter potential fraud from happening.